> Shirley Collins > Songs > Adieu to Old England

 Queen Caroline Hughes sang Adieu to Old England to Peter Kennedy in her caravan near Blandford, Dorset, on 19 April 1968.
 This recording was released in 2012 on the Topic anthology I’m a Romany Rai (The Voice of the People Volume 22).

 John Kirkpatrick and Sue Harris sang Adieu to Old England in 1976 on their Topic album Among the Many Attractions at the Show Will Be a Really High Class Band.
 John Kirkpatrick recorded it again in 1998 for his CD One Man & His Box.
+A live recording of unknown date was included in 2014 on the Girvan Traditional Folk Festival’s 40th anniversary compilation Folk Legacy.
 And he sang Here’s Adieu to Old England on Stick in the Wheel’s 2017 anthology of English folk field recordings, From Here.
 He noted on the first album:

 Harry Cox could only remember two verses of this song when Peter Kennedy recorded him for his English Folk Dance and Song Society LP.
 We added two more from a version collected by Cecil Sharp from Jacob Gibbett of Westhay.